How to Talk About Racism in Your HouseholdAll Posts

 Talking about racism is the first step.
 The more they learn from you, the less they have to figure out for themselves.

-Use your best judgement to show them media that can teach them about these topics, while limiting their exposure to the violent content that can cause lasting anxiety for them.
+Use your best judgment to show them media that can teach them about these topics, while limiting their exposure to the violent content that can cause lasting anxiety for them.

 7. Provide resources